LagoLunatic/dsvrandom/README.md

 * Then download DSVRandom's source code and put the dsvrandom folder inside the DSVEdit folder.
 * Run the `build_ui` batch file located in the dsvrandom folder to compile DSVRandom's UI files.
 (Not to be confused with the `build_ui` file in the DSVEdit folder - that one only compiles DSVEdit's UI files.)
 * Finally run `ruby dsvrandom/dsvrandom.rb` to launch DSVRandom.
 * Note that later on when updating to a future version of DSVRandom, you should also update DSVEdit at the same time.
+And you may also need to run `build_ui` again to update the UI files.